© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval churchyard cross in Callington churchyard is a scheduled monument protected by Historic England under reference 1014017.
 View the official record →

-Callington churchyard cross is a medieval monument situated within the churchyard of the parish church in Callington, Cornwall.
+The Medieval churchyard cross in Callington churchyard is a stone cross of medieval date located within the churchyard of St Andrew's Church in Callington, Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014017.

 Medieval churchyard cross in Callington churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014017.